mozillazg/pypy/pypy/doc/discussion/rawrefcount.rst

 PyPy side.
 In this case, the PyTupleObject needs to hold real references to the PyObject items, and we use create_link_pypy()/ REFCNT_FROM_PYPY.
-In all cases, we have a C array of PyObjects that we can return from PySequence_Fast_ITEMS.
+In all cases, we have a C array of PyObjects that we can directly return from PySequence_Fast_ITEMS, PyTuple_ITEMS, PyTuple_GetItem, and so on.

 For <list> objects coming from PyPy, we can use a cpyext list strategy.
 The list turns into a PyListObject, as if it had been allocated from C in the first place.
-The special strategy can hold (only) a direct reference to the PyListObject, and we can use create_link_pyobj().
-PySequence_Fast_ITEMS then works for lists too.
+The special strategy can hold (only) a direct reference to the PyListObject, and we can use either create_link_pyobj() or create_link_pypy() (to be decided).
+PySequence_Fast_ITEMS then works for lists too, and PyList_GetItem can return a borrowed reference, and so on.